guilhemmarchand/trackme/docs/configuration.rst

    - Out of the box alerts are disabled by default, you need to enable alerts to start using them
    - Alerts will trigger by default on ``high priority`` entities only, this is controlled via the macro definition ``trackme_alerts_priority``
    - If you need additional levels of granularity in the alerting, for example to alert for medium priority with a different less critical workflow, clone these alerts and create your own versions
-   - Edit the alert to peform your third party integration, for example ``sending emails`` or creating ``JIRA issues`` based on Splunk alert actions capabilities
+   - Edit the alert to perform your third party integration, for example ``sending emails`` or creating ``JIRA issues`` based on Splunk alert actions capabilities

 Final: Read the docs and start using TrackMe
 ============================================

 TrackMe is a large, powerful and rich in features Splunk application that goes way beyond these initial configuration steps, there are many more features to discover and handle.

-**When you start the implentation of TrackMe especially in large environments, it is generally a good approach to:**
+**When you start the integration of TrackMe especially in large environments, it is generally a good approach to:**

-- Focuss progressively on highly valuable pieces of data, such as data sources used to feed the SOC use cases, the NOC alerts, etc
+- Focus progressively on highly valuable pieces of data, such as data sources used to feed the SOC use cases, the NOC alerts, etc
 - Use the priority level and tag policies to qualify and immediately get incredible value from TrackMe
-- Use policies for lagging defintion rather per entity definiton (then you can reset collections if you need!)
+- Use policies for lagging definition rather per entity definition (then you can reset collections if you need!)
 - Use tag policies to identify and define data context for even better filtering and value
 - Use Identity cards to provide context for TrackMe admins and users, and document or refer to your very own documentations

-Reviewing these simple steps should put you on track easily, continue with readind the :ref:`User Guide` for a full coverage!
+Reviewing these simple steps should put you on track easily, continue with reading the :ref:`User Guide` for a full coverage!